radicalbit/radicalbit-ai-gateway-docs/docs/features/caching.md

 ## Overview

 Caching in the Radicalbit AI Gateway improves performance and reduces costs by storing responses for frequently repeated requests.
+The gateway supports two types of caching:

+- **Semantic Cache**: Intelligent caching based on content similarity
+- **Exact Cache**: Precise response caching to avoid redundancy

-The gateway supports both Redis and in-memory caching.
+The gateway supports both Redis and in-memory caching backends.

 ## Cache Types